Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Search the IAM CloudTrail logs for the Terminatelnstances event and note the event time.
 Review the IAM Access Advisor tab for all federated roles.
 The last accessed time should match the time when the instance was terminated.
 - [ ] Use Amazon Athena to run a SQL query on the IAM CloudTrail logs stored in an Amazon S3 bucket and filter on the Terminatelnstances event.
 Identify the corresponding role and run another query to filter the AssumeRoleWithWebldentity event for the user name.

-### A company Is planning to use Amazon Elastic File System (Amazon EFS) with its on-premises servers.
+### A company is planning to use Amazon Elastic File System (Amazon EFS) with its on-premises servers.
 The company has an existing IAM Direct Connect connection established between its on-premises data center and an IAM Region Security policy states that the company's on-premises firewall should only have specific IP addresses added to the allow list and not a CIDR range.
-The company also wants to restrict access so that only certain data center-based servers have access to Amazon EFS How should a security engineer implement this solution'
+The company also wants to restrict access so that only certain data center-based servers have access to Amazon EFS.
+How should a security engineer implement this solution?

-- [ ] Add the file-system-id efs IAM-region amazonIAM com URL to the allow list for the data center firewall Install the IAM CLI on the data center-based servers to mount the EFS file system in the EFS security group add the data center IP range to the allow list Mount the EFS using the EFS file system name.
+- [ ] Add the file-system-id efs IAM-region amazonIAM com URL to the allow list for the data center firewall.
+Install the IAM CLI on the data center-based servers to mount the EFS file system in the EFS security group add the data center IP range to the allow list.
+Mount the EFS using the EFS file system name.
-- [ ] Assign an Elastic IP address to Amazon EFS and add the Elastic IP address to the allow list for the data center firewall Install the IAM CLI on the data center-based servers to mount the EFS file system In the EFS security group, add the IP addresses of the data center servers to the allow list Mount the EFS using the Elastic IP address.
+- [ ] Assign an Elastic IP address to Amazon EFS and add the Elastic IP address to the allow list for the data center firewall.
+Install the IAM CLI on the data center-based servers to mount the EFS file system.
+In the EFS security group, add the IP addresses of the data center servers to the allow list.
+Mount the EFS using the Elastic IP address.
-- [x] Add the EFS file system mount target IP addresses to the allow list for the data center firewall In the EFS security group, add the data center server IP addresses to the allow list Use the Linux terminal to mount the EFS file system using the IP address of one of the mount targets.
+- [x] Add the EFS file system mount target IP addresses to the allow list for the data center firewall.
+In the EFS security group, add the data center server IP addresses to the allow list.
+Use the Linux terminal to mount the EFS file system using the IP address of one of the mount targets.
-- [ ] Assign a static range of IP addresses for the EFS file system by contacting IAM Support In the EFS security group add the data center server IP addresses to the allow list Use the Linux terminal to mount the EFS file system using one of the static IP addresses.
+- [ ] Assign a static range of IP addresses for the EFS file system by contacting IAM Support.
+In the EFS security group add the data center server IP addresses to the allow list.
+Use the Linux terminal to mount the EFS file system using one of the static IP addresses.

-### A website currently runs on Amazon EC2, wan mostly statics content on the site.
-Recently the site was subjected to a DDoS attack a security engineer was (asked was redesigning the edge security to help Mitigate this risk in the future.
-What are some ways the engineer could achieve this (Select THREE)?
+### A website currently runs on Amazon EC2, with mostly static content on the site.
+Recently, the site was subjected to a DDoS attack, and a Security Engineer was tasked with redesigning the edge security to help mitigate this risk in the future.
+What are some ways the Engineer could achieve this?
+(Select THREE)

-- [ ] Use IAM X-Ray to inspect the trafc going to the EC2 instances.
+- [ ] Use AWS X-Ray to inspect the traffic going to the EC2 instances.
-- [x] Move the static content to Amazon S3, and front this with an Amazon Cloud Front distribution.
+- [x] Move the static content to Amazon S3, and front this with an Amazon CloudFront distribution.
-- [ ] Change the security group conguration to block the source of the attack trafc
+- [ ] Change the security group configuration to block the source of the attack traffic.
-- [x] Use IAM WAF security rules to inspect the inbound trafc.
+- [x] Use AWS WAF security rules to inspect the inbound traffic.
 - [ ] Use Amazon Inspector assessment templates to inspect the inbound traffic.
-- [x] Use Amazon Route 53 to distribute trafc.
+- [x] Use Amazon Route 53 to distribute traffic.

 ### A company needs to use HTTPS when connecting to its web applications to meet compliance requirements.
 These web applications run in Amazon VPC on Amazon EC2 instances behind an Application Load Balancer (ALB).
 A security engineer wants to ensure that the load balancer win only accept connections over port 443. even if the ALB is mistakenly configured with an HTTP listener.
 Which configuration steps should the security engineer take to accomplish this task?